codeFliers/JAVA-EE/README.md

 Still there is a slave/master in this relationship to make it work like a "mirror".
 -Address (Slave) will have the parameter *@mappedBy(name="address")* (name of the variable in address) in the *@OneToOne* annotation.

-Address in Client will be an PK/FK in the database.
+Address in Client will be a PK/FK in the database.

 As a result :
 ```